 We are delighted to welcome Fr John Aikoye (left), a priest from the Diocese of Idah, Nigeria, who is caring for us while our own parish priest, Fr Gerry, is on holidays.

-Click here for the Prayers of the Faithful for the Feast of the Holy Trinity, May 27, 2018.
+Click here for the Prayers of the Faithful for July 15, 2018.

 General Data Protection Regulation (GDPR): A new European Data Protection law, the General Data Protection Regulation (GDPR), was introduced on May 25, 2018.
 We are now working on ways of ensuring that what we do with your information is compliant with this new law.
 It is a work in progress, and over the next few months, we will keep you informed through the parish website and in the newsletter as policies are put in place.
 If you have any questions about this please do not hesitate to contact the Parish Office.

 Child Protection: All members of our parish groups who are in contact with children or vulnerable adults have completed the Garda vetting procedure.
 Click here for Parent Consent Form for youth activities: Youth Application form.
 The latest document from the Archdiocese is the Code-of-Conduct for parish staff and volunteers.
 You can also download from here the Application Form for Volunteers with any of our parish groups.
 We observe the Archdiocese of Dublin Guidelines on Use of Information Technology when working with children and young people.
 See also our parish Child Protection Policy, Anti Bullying Policy, Guidelines for an Away Trip, Code of Behaviour, Complaints Procedure for Young People and Parents, and Youth Application and Parental Consent Form.

 Please scroll down this page for Recent Deaths, Mass Times, and Coming Events.